karlvr/consistent.js/README.md

 * `update()` updates the scope by reading keys and values from the DOM.
 * `bind(dom [, options])` binds the given DOM node to the scope.
 See the options section for the optional options argument.
 The `dom` parameter may also be an array of nodes.
 * `unbind(dom)` unbinds the given DOM node from the scope.
 The `dom` parameter may also be an array of nodes.
-* `nodes()` returns an array of DOM nodes that have been bound to this scope and have bindings.
-Includes nodes in child scopes.
+* `nodes([includeParents])` returns an array of DOM nodes that have been bound to this scope and have bindings.
+Includes nodes in child scopes unless the optional `includeParents` parameter is false.
-* `nodesLocal()` as for `nodes` but doesn’t include child scopes.
 * `roots()` returns an array of the DOM nodes explicitly bound to this scope, that is the nodes that were passed to the `bind` function.

 #### Scope
-* `snapshot()` returns a Javascript object containing the scope’s model properties, excluding the Consistent `$` object, any properties prefixed with a `$` (usually event handlers) and evaluating value functions and replacing with their current values.
+* `snapshot([includeParents])` returns a Javascript object containing the scope’s model properties, excluding the Consistent `$` object, any properties prefixed with a `$` (usually event handlers) and evaluating value functions and replacing with their current values.
+Includes properties in parent scopes unless the optional `includeParents` parameter is false.
-* `snapshotLocal()` as for `snapshot` but doesn’t include parent scopes.
 * `merge([deep, ] object)` merges properties from the given object into the scope.
 If deep is provided it is a boolean indicating whether to do a deep merge.
 A normal merge simply copies across all of the keys in object, replacing any existing objects, whereas a deep merge will merge objects.
 * `merge(object, keys)` merges the properties named in the keys array from the given object into the scope.
 The keys argument may be an array of key names or a single key, and may include nested properties using dot notation, e.g. `[ "name", "address.street" ]`.
 * `replace(object)` replaces the scope with the given object.
 The given object is actually used as the scope, and Consistent’s `$` object is added into this new object.
 The return value is the object given.
 * `clear()` removes all properties from the scope.
 This only leaves Consistent’s `$` object.

-* `get(key)` returns the value in the scope for the given key.
-Supports nested keys (i.e. that contain dot notation) and falls back to parent scopes.
-The value may be a scalar value or a function in the case of a value function or event handler.
+* `get(key [, includeParents])` returns the value in the scope for the given key.
+Supports nested keys (i.e. that contain dot notation) and falls back to parent scopes if the scope doesn’t have a property for the given key itself, unless the optional `includeParents` parameter is false.
+The value may be a scalar value or a function (in the case of a value function or event handler) if the scope contains a property with the given key, otherwise it returns undefined.
-* `getLocal(key)` as for `get` but doesn’t fall back to parent scopes.
 * `set(key, value)` sets the value in the scope for the given key.
 Supports nested keys.
 If the target key exists and contains a value function, the value function is called passing the value as the only argument.

-* `getEventHandler(key)` returns the event handler in the scope for the given key.
-Supports nested keys and falls back to parent scopes.
-Adds the `$` prefix to the last component of the key, as event handlers are stored with a `$` prefix, e.g. `people.$handleClick`.
+* `getEventHandler(key [, includeParents])` returns the event handler in the scope for the given key.
+Supports nested keys and falls back to parent scopes, unless the optional `includeParents` parameter is false.
+The event handler prefix (by default `$`) is added to the last component of the key and must not be included in the `key` parameter, e.g. `getEventHandler("people.handleClick")` to access `people.$handleClick`.
-* `getLocalEventHandler(key)` as for `getEventHandler` but doesn’t fall back to parent scopes.
 * `setEventHandler(key, function)` sets the event handler in the scope for the given key.
 Supports nested keys.
 Adds the `$` prefix to the last component of the key.

 #### Watch